OpenFn/docs/docs/cli.md

 ### 8. Running Workflows

-As of `v0.0.35` the `@openfn/cli` supports running workflows as well as jobs. that allows you to define a list of jobs and rules for executing them.
+As of `v0.0.35` the `@openfn/cli` supports running workflows as well as jobs. that allow you to define a list of jobs and rules for executing them.
 You can use a workflow to orchestrate the flow of data between systems in a structured and automated way.

-_For example, if you have two jobs in your workflow (GET users from system A & POST users to system B), you can setup your workflow to run all jobs in sequence from start to finish.
+_For example, if you have two jobs in your workflow (GET users from system A & POST users to system B), you can set up your workflow to run all jobs in sequence from start to finish.
 This imitates the
 [flow trigger patterns](https://docs.openfn.org/documentation/build/triggers#flow-triggers)
 on the OpenFn platform where a second job should run after the first one